All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Metformin is one of the most affordable medications in all of medicine.
 Generic metformin costs approximately $4 to $30 per month, and many pharmacies include it in their $4 generic programs.

-For patients on a tight budget, metformin provides metabolic benefits and modest weight loss at a price that is essentially negligible.
-For patients who need meaningful weight loss and can afford it, semaglutide delivers results that metformin simply cannot match.
+For patients on a tight budget, metformin provides metabolic benefits and modest weight loss at a price that's importantly negligible.
+For patients who need meaningful weight loss and can afford it, semaglutide delivers results that metformin simply can't match.

 Who Is Semaglutide Best For?